-If you don’t have glucagon, emergency personnel will have some.
+If you don’t have a glucose solution injection emergency personnel should have it!

-But it’s very important that you understand how to recognize symptoms of severe low blood sugar, and that you or the ones close to you are ready to give a Glucagon injection, if necessary.
+But it’s very important that you understand how to recognize symptoms of severe low blood sugar, and that you or the ones close to you are ready to give a Glucose injection if necessary.

-It’s a good idea to pack a Glucagon kit with other diabetes supplies when away from home.
+It’s a good idea to pack a Glucose hypokit with other diabetes supplies when away from home.

-To help you be better prepared, consider having more than one kit and keeping them in places outside your home where a Glucagon kit might come in handy.
+To help you be better prepared, consider having more than one kit and keep them in places outside your home where a Glucose kit might come in handy.

 Consider keeping one at school,at work, with close relatives, and wherever you spend time.